• Skip to primary navigation

 Instructions

 • A. For a Low Ball Glass: in a cocktail shaker, or cocktail mixing glass, layer the cut lime wedges, and mint leaves.
-Pour in the simple syrup and use a muddler to muddle the mixture for about 30 seconds.
+Pour in the simple syrup muddle the mixture for about 30 seconds.
 The goal is to squeeze out the lime juice and to allow the mint to release its oils.
 Add the rum, strain in blood orange juice and top with ice.
 Stir.
 Strain into an ice filled double low ball cocktail glass.
 Top with club soda, stir, taste for simple syrup adjustment then garnish.

 OR

-B. For a Hall Ball or Collins Glass: muddle the lime wedges and mint leaves.
+B. For a High Ball or Collins Glass: muddle the lime wedges and mint leaves.
 Pour in the simple syrup and use a muddler to muddle the mixture for about 30 seconds.
 The goal is to squeeze out the lime juice and to allow the mint to release its oils.
 Add crushed ice, and light rum to the mixture.
 Using a fine mesh strainer, strain in the fresh squeezed orange juice.
 Stir.
 Top with Club Soda.
 Stir.
 Taste for simple syrup adjustment then garnish.

 Notes